With tariffs signed, Trump warns of ‘pain’ to come for Americans

 But even some Trump allies have privately hoped that after implementing the harsh new duties — and proving to the world he’s willing to act decisively — Trump could eventually ease up, as long as he’s extracted some concessions.

+Republican Sen. Lindsey Graham of South Carolina, told “Fox News Sunday” that the tariffs “are designed to bring about change.
+And if the change comes, I think the tariffs probably go away.”

-What exactly those concessions are, however, isn’t clear.
+What exactly those concessions might be, however, isn’t clear.
 Before implementing the tariffs, Trump did not meet or speak on the telephone with Trudeau or with Mexican President Claudia Sheinbaum to spell out his demands.

 Trudeau said Saturday he’d been trying to reach Trump since the inauguration, but his calls have not been returned.